1984

 (Marc Stone - Stone The Crow)

-This cover-version was published on the album "Reduce To The Max" and as the single "People Are People" (2002).
+This cover-version was released on the album "Reduce To The Max" and as the single "People Are People" (2002).

-In March DM played five gigs in Italy and Spain as some kind of
+In March DM played five gigs in Italy and Spain as a kind of

-In May they started to record Some Great Reward in the
+In May they began to record Some Great Reward in the

 "happy and creative".